RvanderLaan/SVDAG-Compression/readme.md

 Most of these implementations are contained in `src/symvox/geom_octree_extension.cpp`, though the rest of the project has been adjusted here and there as well.
 The viewer application (svviewer) has been extended with a GUI, diffuse lighting, hard shadows and some debugging view modes.

-The accompanying MSc thesis report will be available soon.
+The accompanying MSc thesis report can be found [here](https://repository.tudelft.nl/islandora/object/uuid:83057534-111d-43bc-84f3-67a6ffe1af3b?collection=education).
+For additional information or questions, I would be happy to answer those through e-mail: `rrm.remi {AT} gmail.com`.

 ## Instructions
 Follow the instructions of the original readme for the initial setup.